Sorkin delves into frenzied 'Newsroom' for second season

-LOS ANGELES, July 12 In the first 10 minutes of the second season of HBO drama "The Newsroom," creator Aaron Sorkin hits viewers with half a dozen news themes, an intense legal discussion, a flashback and SOPA.
+LOS ANGELES In the first 10 minutes of the second season of HBO drama "The Newsroom," creator Aaron Sorkin hits viewers with half a dozen news themes, an intense legal discussion, a flashback and SOPA.

 Yes, SOPA, the acronym for the Stop Online Piracy Act being debated in Congress.
 It's the kind of complex topics that will keep news junkies and fans of Sorkin's chaotic television newsroom on their toes for season two, which premieres Sunday.